IBM/mr-cassop/docs/docs/roles-management.md

 type: Opaque
 ```

-Once the roles secret is created, it has to be referenced in the CassandraCluster spec in the `.spec.roles.secretName` field.
+Once the roles secret is created, it has to be referenced in the CassandraCluster spec in the `.spec.rolesSecretName` field.

 ```yaml
 apiVersion: db.ibm.com/v1alpha1